emdgroup/baybe/README.md

 In cases where we need to consider multiple (potentially competing) targets, the role of the [`Objective`](baybe.objective.Objective) is to define how these targets should be balanced.
-For more details, see [our concept regarding targets](docs/concepts/targets.md).
+For more details, see [the targets section of the user guide](docs/userguide/targets.md).

 ### Defining the Search Space